socketio/socket.io-p2p/README.md

 ## Roadmap of development

-- Support for packets contining multiple binary blobs - packets can only contain one blob in this version
+- Support for packets containing multiple binary blobs - packets can only contain one blob in this version
 - Allow a peer to act as a relay between peers that don't support PeerConnection and those that do.

 ## Completed roadmap tasks